Existence of Infinitely Many Minimal Hypersurfaces in Higher-dimensional Closed Manifolds with Generic Metrics: Preliminaries

 If we further assume that $\set{V_j}$ is stable in some open subset $U$, then from the result of \cite{schoen_regularity_1981} (See also \cite{wickramasekera_general_2014}), we have the following compactness consequence.

-\begin{proposition} Given a sequence of singular minimal hypersurfaces with optimal regularity $\set{V_j}$ in a smooth closed manifold $(M, g)$ with uniformly bounded volume and converging to an $n$-dimensional stationary integral varifold $V$ in the varifold sense, suppose that each $V_j$ is stable (See definition in \cite{schoen_regularity_1981}) in an open subset of $U$, then $V$ is stable in $U$ and optimally regular in $U$. \end{proposition} \begin{remark} This is also true when $V_j$ is defined on $(M, g_j)$ and $g_j$ converges to $g$ in $C^3$ (\cite{schoen_regularity_1981}, Theorem 2).
+\begin{proposition} Given a sequence of singular minimal hypersurfaces with optimal regularity $\set{V_j}$ in a smooth closed manifold $(M, g)$ with uniformly bounded volume and converging to an $n$-dimensional stationary integral varifold $V$ in the varifold sense, suppose that each $V_j$ is stable (See the definition in \cite{schoen_regularity_1981}) in an open subset $U$ of $M$, then $V$ is stable in $U$ and of optimal regularity in $U$. \end{proposition} \begin{remark} This is also true when $V_j$ is defined on $(M, g_j)$ and $g_j$ converges to $g$ in $C^3$ (\cite{schoen_regularity_1981}, Theorem 2).

 Recently, A. Dey \cite{dey_compactness_2019} generalized this result with the assumption that the $p$-th eigenvalue is uniformly bounded from below. \end{remark}